fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 ## Installing FusionMaps for your project

 FusionCharts Suite XT provides over **1400+** data-driven maps under the product FusionMaps.
 In the downloaded package, you’ll find the `fusioncharts.maps.js` file and only two map definition files - the **world map**, and **map of the USA** - to reduce the download size.
-However, you can download the rest of map definition files [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'), when you need to plot maps of those countries/regions.
+However, you can [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the rest of map definition files, when you need to plot maps of those countries/regions.

 > If you are using version v3.12.2 or older, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the latest version and replace for upgrading to the latest map definition files.